 Goal #1: To understand the evolution of political parties in the U.S. between 1789 and 1860

 In order to gain an understanding of the rough and tumble political world of California during its first decade as a state, we first have to understand the even rougher political turmoil that had been brewing in the nation's capital ever since the creation of the U.S. government.
-Using the handout charting the evolution of American political parties, get into 4 groups and take 10 minutes to get a basic understanding of the evolution of national party politics.
-Then, spend 10 minutes discussing the following:
+Using the handout charting the evolution of American political parties, get take about 10 minutes to get a basic understanding of the evolution of national party politics.
+Then, be parepared to discuss the following:

 Goal #2: To understand the intimate relationship between the state and national political arenas during the first decade of California's history as a state

 California's intimate ties to national politics during the first decade as a new state, can be viewed through the battle of two men - David Broderick and Willilam Gwin.
 In 1849, both men landed in San Francisco.
 Both were Democrats and both had huge ambitions for a political career in the newest colony of the United States - California.
 Both favored making California a state, and both wanted to become one of the state's first United States Senators.
 So who were these men?

 Both of these members of the Democratic Party were also representatives to California's first constitutional convention.
 And this is where they entered into a huge divide that would eventually cost Broderick his life.